-Precise operations of medical and industrial linear accelerators impose certain demands on both materials used and fabrication techniques utilized.
+Precise operations of medical and industrial linear accelerators impose certain demands on materials used, manufacturing and fabrication techniques utilized.
 They both need to be compatible with ultra-high vacuum, high-power RF, and the presence of particle beams.
-In this Linear Accelerator Blog Post, I will briefly discuss materials compatible with these demands and then I will lead you in a quick guided tour through the sequence of processes of manufacturing a typical commercial LINAC assembly.
+In this Linear Accelerator post, we will briefly discuss materials compatible with these demands and then I will lead you in a quick guided tour through the sequence of processes of manufacturing a typical commercial LINAC assembly.
 Altair Technologies has developed its turnkey, contract manufacturing capabilities to offer all of the production services that embody the manufacturing requirements for a successful and dependable LINAC, which is why OEMs in both the Medical and Security cargo inspection industries rely on Altair.

 We then visit the chemical cleaning process, since the LINAC has to sustain ultra-high vacuum as well as hosting very high electric fields.
 Once we are done with chemical cleaning, we will move the clean parts to a clean room where we will observe the precise assembly, joining the parts, tuning the LINAC, mounting the source of electrons (the electron gun), and sealing the LINAC.
-The prevailing technique for joining the LINAC’s constituent cavities and parts is brazing.
-Altair has superior expertise in precision furnace brazing of LINAC’s operating at different frequencies (e.g. S-band and X-band), and having different sizes and geometries.
-In addition, Altair provides electron gun and RF window assemblies for different medical and industrial LINAC’s.
+The prevailing technique for joining the LINAC’s constituent cavities and parts is furnace brazing.
+Altair has superior expertise in precision furnace brazing of LINACs operating at different frequencies (e.g. S-band and X-band) and having different sizes and geometries.
+In addition, Altair provides electron gun and RF window assemblies for different medical and security LINACs.

 Manufacturing linear accelerators is not a trivial endeavor.
-During brazing, some of the molten brazing alloy can make its way inside the LINAC cavities, resulting in variation in the volume of these cavities, which in turn can change the resonant frequency characteristics of the LINAC.
+During brazing, some of the molten braze alloy can make its way inside the LINAC cavities, resulting in variation in the volume of these cavities, which in turn can change the resonant frequency characteristics of the LINAC.
 For this reason, it is a common practice to manually tune individual constituent cavities after the brazing step in order to bring the resonant frequency of each cavity to its nominal design value by performing a series of measurements using a Network Analyzer.
 At Altair, this critical tuning step is carried out by skilled manufacturing engineers and/or specially trained technicians.